Jam Rawal: Founding of Nawanagar

 Jam Rawal escaped out of Kutch, who according to myth advice was given by Ashapura Mata in dream to him and later founded the Nawanagar.
 He arrived with his retinue, his family and soldiers loyal to him in the Halar region of Saurashtra.
-After several battles with a number of local tribes and castes, conquered the Jodiya and Amran parganahs from the Dedas, Dhrol from the Chavadas, Nagnath port from the Jethwas, and Khambhalia from the Vaghelas.
+After several battles with a number of local tribes and castes, conquered the Jodiya and Amran parganahs from the Dedas, Dhrol from the Chavadas, Nagnath port from the Jethwas, and Khambhalia from the Vadhels/Vadhers.
 He also invaded Surat.
 Thus, he founded the new state of Nawanagar and laid the foundations for his capital of Jamnagar, which was earlier known as port city Nagnath in August 1540 and assumed title of Jam Sahib of Nawanagar.
 The State of Nawanagar was in constant state of war since its foundation with its neighbors in order to expand his territories.

-Family

-He had several wives.
-But all his four sons were from his chief consort wife Maharani, who was from a Sodha Rajput family.

 Death

 Jam Rawal died in 1562.
 His third son Jam Vibhaji Rawalji, succeeded his to the throne of Nawanagar upon his death in 1562.